 Fair Value Measurements Using

-Period Ended Total Quoted Prices in Active Markets for Identical Assets (Level 1) Si gnificant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3)
+Quoted Prices in Active Markets for Identical Assets Significant Unobservable Inputs

+Period Ended Total (Level 1) (Level 2) (Level 3)

 Interest Rate Swaps

-March 2022 \$ (257) \$ (257)
+June 2022 \$ (8) - \$ (8) -

 September 2021 \$ (1,052) \$ (1,052)

 Contingent Consideration

-March 2022 \$ (1,397) \$ (1,397)
+June 2022 \$ (563) \$ (563)

-September 2021 \$ (1,897) \$ (1,897)
+September 2021 \$ (1,897) - - \$ (1,897)

 The fair value of the interest rate swap agreements was derived from a discounted cash flow analysis based on the terms of the contract and the forward interest rate curves adjusted for our credit risk, which fall in Level 2 of the fair value hierarchy.
-At March 2022 and September 2021, book value for fixed rate debt approximates fair value based on quoted market prices for the same or similar issues or on the current rates offered to us for debt of the same remaining maturities (a Level 2 fair value measurement).
+At June 2022 and September 2021, book value for fixed rate debt approximates fair value based on quoted market prices for the same or similar issues or on the current rates offered to us for debt of the same remaining maturities (a Level 2 fair value measurement).

 The DTG2Go acquisition purchase price consisted of additional payments contingent on the combined business's achievement of certain performance targets related to sales and earnings before interest, taxes, depreciation and amortization ("EBITDA") for the period from April 1, 2018, through September 29, 2018, as well as for our fiscal years 2019, 2020, 2021 and 2022.
-The valuation of the fair value of the contingent consideration is based upon projected results, which then are discounted to present value to derive the fair value.
+The valuation of the fair value of the contingent consideration is based upon projected results.
 The fair value of the contingent consideration is sensitive to changes in our projected results and discount rates.
-As of March 2022, we estimate the fair value of contingent consideration to be \$1.4 million, a \$0.5 million decrease from September 2021 due to a change in projected results resulting in decreased estimated future earnout payments.
+As of June 2022, we estimate the fair value of contingent consideration to be \$0.6 million, a \$1.3 million decrease from September 2021 due to a change in projected results resulting in decreased estimated future earnout payments.